 It is the case that many self-employed workers do not have sufficient pension saving plans in place to provide an income for their retirement.
 While many employed workers have had the opportunity of auto-enrolment workplace pension schemes, this initiative does not include the self-employed, meaning they need to set up their own pension savings plan to ensure they have a sufficient income in retirement.

-For many self-employed workers this can be a challenging task.
+For many self-employed workers this can be a challenging task, especially as running a One Man HVAC Business is a very challenging task.
 Variable income plays a big part in why self-employed workers are unable to commit to monthly retirement savings.
+Many self-employed people work in construction.
+They have so many things to think about like construction insurance, so they don’t have time to think about pensions.
 Not knowing what they have coming in each month, makes it much harder to calculate what they can afford to save each month; and, with the absence of employer contributions, their pension pots may grow slower than someone who is employed.

 At Castlegate Financial Management, a firm of Chartered Financial Planners, our experienced team of independent financial advisors provide pension advice in Lincoln and across the East Midlands.
 We regularly work with self-employed workers to provide support and guidance to ensure they have the best retirement planning strategies in place for their personal circumstances and financial objectives.

 Our independent financial advisors provide pension advice in Lincoln and the surrounding areas to ensure you have the most efficient strategies in place and help you choose the most suitable type of pension for your requirements.

 As a self-employed worker you will still be eligible to claim a state pension, but for many this will not provide an adequate income for their later years – making it imperative for the self-employed to make additional plans for their retirement.
 Also, it is important that the state pension is not relied upon as in the future it may not exist in the capacity it does today.